george-toka/Astrophysical-SPH/README.md

 We have created an engine for Astrophysical SPH simulations.
 This engine uses ArgParse package from julia to emulate a CLI-like package.
-The usage guide is pretty simple.
+The user guide is pretty simple.

 1) Clone Git Repository
 2) Activate Julia REPL